Tiger4Code/Video-Processing-with-Bedrock-Data-Augmentation-Public/README.md

 ### **Key Features**

 #### 1. **Custom Blueprint Creation**
-- Creates a custom video processing blueprint (`video-summarizer-standard-custom`)
+- Creates a custom video processing blueprint (`blueprints/video-summarizer.json`)
 - Uses a JSON schema that defines fields for:
   - **Visual Analysis**: Image & diagram extraction with timestamps
   - **Sentiment Analysis**: Rating and explanation based on voice tone and content